-Sierra Skye Flauts Booty In Snakeskin Thong Bikini Video: ‘My Happy Place’
+Sierra Skye Flauts Booty In Snakeskin Thong Bikini Video: 'My Happy Place'

 Sierra Skye made many of her 4.1 million Instagram followers incredibly happy when she posted a new video of herself Saturday afternoon.

 In the clip, Sierra kneeled with her rounded booty resting on her feet.
-In the background were a brilliant blue sky, several blankets and pillows, and a white umbrella.
-The song “You Got It” by Vedo played as she adjusted the straps of the two-piece and played with her hair.
+In the background, viewers could see a brilliant blue sky, several blankets and pillows, and a white umbrella.
+The song "You Got It" by Vedo played as she adjusted the straps of the two-piece and played with her hair.

-The model wore a tiny green snakeskin bikini.
+The model wore a tiny green snakeskin-print bikini.
 The top tied around her neck and ribcage, leaving most of her toned, sunkissed back exposed.
-The thong bottoms consisted of a thin scrap of material with a string threaded through them that secured the suit around her hips.
+The thong bottoms consisted of a thin scrap of material with a string threaded through that secured the suit around her hips.
 The small amount of material protected her modesty, providing slightly wider coverage near the small of her back.
-Sierra’s pose emphasized the flare of her hips, round butt, and slender waist.
+Sierra's pose emphasized the flare of her hips, as well as her round butt and slender waist.

 The model wore her highlighted hair atop her head in a messy bun.
 Several tendrils escaped and flew about in the wind.
 She accessorized with large hoop earrings and several smaller hoops.
 On one hand, she had on a sparkly bracelet and a ring.

 Sierra noted that her swimwear came from Fashion Nova in the caption.
 She also mentioned that she was in her happy place, and her fans expressed similar sentiments.
 The clip received nearly 75,000 views in less than an hour.
-More than 21,300 hit the “like” button to show their appreciation, and almost 200 Instagram users took the time to leave a positive comment.

-“Sierra, you are pure fire.
+More than 21,300 hit the like button to show their appreciation, and almost 200 Instagram users took the time to leave a positive comment."Sierra, you are pure fire.
 This is phenomenally flawless.
-You have a perfect back,” enthused one devotee who added a line of flames.
+You have a perfect back," enthused one devotee who added a line of flames.

 "Could you be any more perfect?
 You are a flawless, sexy angel sent from heaven to grace us here on earth.
 I love every single thing about this.
 No wonder you enjoy it," a second follower gushed along with a red heart-eye emoji and roses.